cchangleo/blog/content/about.md

 author: ""
 ---

 To build a dynamic career in business intelligence in order to utilize my analytical and technical skills in data engineering to contribute effectively to business goals.
-Approximately six-year BI/data engineer experience with multiple industry; substantial experience designing and executing solutions for business problems involving large scale data warehousing.
+Approximately six-year BI/data engineer experience with multiple industries; substantial experience designing and executing solutions for business problems involving large scale data warehousing.